Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Method

-We know the frequency of human rPPG signal varies within a rather small range as a result of the limit for human normal heart rate.
-On one hand, we need to reinforce the module to change the rPPG signal frequency of $\mathbf {x^a}$ to the target.
-On the other hand, we also make sure there is no excessive color difference between $\mathbf {x^a}$ and $\mathbf x^\mathbf{n}_i$ to avoid significant frequency change.
-We therefore develop the frequency ratio consistency loss (specified later in Sec.~\ref{sec3.4.2}) and video reconstruction loss (see below Sec.~\ref{sec3.2.2}) for the two purposes, respectively.
-Overall, we randomly sample a set of frequency ratios $R = \{r_1, ... r_k\}$ within a range of $(0.3,0.8)\cup (1.2,1.7)$ and feed them into the LFA module to augment $k$ negative samples $\mathbf{X^n}=\{\mathbf{x}^\mathbf{n}_1,...,\mathbf{x}^\mathbf{n}_k\}$ to $\mathbf{x^a}$, which contain rPPG signals with frequencies of $\{r_1f^a, ..., r_kf^a\}$.
+We know the frequency of human rPPG signal varies within a rather small range as a result of the human heart rate limit.
+On the one hand, we need to reinforce the module to change the rPPG signal frequency of $\mathbf {x^a}$ to the target.
+On the other hand, we also make sure there is no excessive color difference between $\mathbf {x^a}$ and $\mathbf x^\mathbf{n}_i$, because, in reality, the face color changes caused by the blood volume variations are rather subtle.
+We develop the frequency ratio consistency loss (specified later in Sec.~\ref{sec3.4.2}) and video reconstruction loss (see below Sec.~\ref{sec3.2.2}) for the two purposes, respectively.
+Overall, during the training process, we randomly sample a set of frequency ratios $R = \{r_1,..., r_k\}$ within a range of $(0.3,0.8)\cup (1.2,1.7)$ and feed them into the LFA module to augment $k$ negative samples $\mathbf{X^n}=\{\mathbf{x}^\mathbf{n}_1,...,\mathbf{x}^\mathbf{n}_k\}$ to $\mathbf{x^a}$, which should contain rPPG signals with frequencies of $\{r_1\times f^a,...,r_k\times f^a\}$.